-I worked as a Teaching Assistant on EL2011: Encounters with Shakespeare, and as a German Language Teacher both at university-level and at the Language Centre before joining the School of Language, Literature, Music and Visual Culture in 2017.
+I worked as a Teaching Assistant on EL2011: Encounters with Shakespeare, and as a German Language Teacher both at university-level and at the Language Centre.
+I joined the School of Language, Literature, Music and Visual Culture in 2017 as an administrative assistant.
 At SLLMVC, I co-ordinate the School support staff.

 - literary displays of cannibalism